-This model illustrates the importance of individual decision making in determining the effectiveness of HIV prevention and treatment interventions.
+This model illustrates the importance of individual decision-making in determining the effectiveness of HIV prevention and treatment interventions.
 Treatment coverage, treatment quality, the cost of protection, and the underlying health differential between susceptible and infected individuals affect the behavioral outcomes of the model.
-In certain cases, they also affect the epidemiological nature of the system, by either changing the average death rate of infected individuals or the rate of new infections.
+In certain cases, they also affect the epidemiological nature of the system, by either changing the average survival rate of infected individuals or the rate of new infections.

 While prevention interventions reduce the rate of risk-taking behaviors, treatment interventions increase risky behaviors of forward-looking susceptible individuals.

 However, treatment interventions also have epidemiological effects, which are important for social welfare.
-Treatment interventions cause infected individuals to survive longer, so that the composition of the infected population may shift toward a smaller proportion of new infections and a larger proportion of surviving individuals with HIV.
-This is likely to occur under a wider set of circumstances if treatment coverage increases than if treatment quality increases.
+Treatment interventions cause infected individuals to survive longer, so that the composition of the infected population may shift toward a smaller proportion of new infections and a larger proportion of surviving individuals.
+This is likely to occur under a wider set of circumstances if treatment coverage increases than if treatment quality alone increases.

-A prevention intervention will have greater effectiveness at changing risk behavior and lowering HIV prevalence if there is a concurrent increase in treatment coverage, increase in treatment quality, or increase in health for infected individuals.
-Oster (2007) finds that low life expectancy suppresses behavioral change.
-This model suggests that in addition to higher life-expecancy, care for infected individuals including palliative care and mental health support, may cause behaviors change of susceptible individuals to be more sensitive health interventions.
-The existence of complimentary effects between treatment and prevention interventions implies that the optimal public health strategy can only be achieved through coordination (Milgrom & Roberts, 1995).
-If behavioral and epidemiological effects of treatment and prevention interventions are considered in isolation, then complimentary effects will be overlooked and the benefits of improving care for infected individuals may be underestimated.
+A prevention intervention will have greater effectiveness at changing risk behavior and lowering HIV prevalence if there is a concurrent increase in treatment coverage, treatment quality, or health for infected individuals.
+Oster (2005) finds that low life expectancy suppresses preventative behavioral change.
+This model suggests that in addition to extending life-expectancy, other types of care including palliative care and mental health support for infected individuals may improve the effectiveness of prevention interventions.
+The existence of complementary effects between treatment and prevention interventions implies that the optimal public health strategy can only be achieved through coordination (Milgrom & Roberts, 1995).
+If behavioral and epidemiological effects of treatment and prevention interventions are considered in isolation, then complementary effects will be overlooked and the benefits of improving care for infected individuals may be underestimated.

 Previous economic models of HIV demonstrate that the introduction of a hypothetical imperfect vaccine could lead to higher HIV prevalence or disease cycles (Kremer, 1996; Geoffard & Philipson, 1996).
 Evidence that that ARV treatment prevents new infections suggests that we may have had an imperfect vaccine without initially realizing it.
 Analogous to the results in Kremer's model, the knowledge that ARV treatment acts as prevention adds further incentive for risk behaviors, and HIV prevalence increases more than in the case where transmission is unrelated to treatment.
-However, the complimentary effect on a prevention intervention is also amplified given that treatment affects both dimensions of risk.
-In summary, prevention interventions are more effective when ARVs are widely accessible and known to decrease infectiousness.
+However, the complementary effect on a prevention intervention is also amplified given that treatment affects both dimensions of risk.
+In summary, prevention interventions are more effective when ARVs are widely accessible, effective, and known to decrease infectiousness.

 The simplifications in this model are meant to provide intuitive and interpretable results.
 However, these simplifications can also be launching points for future research.

-Take for example, the assumption that all individuals have the ability to choose protection and face the same costs.
-The empirical finding that women are less likely to use condoms despite facing a higher biological risk of contracting HIV through heterosexual sex combined with sociological evidence suggests that women are less likely to ten times more likely to be infected with HIV in sub-Saharan Africa, a model that incorporates bargaining and differentiates between male and female initiated forms of protection may have important implications.
-Further extensions of this model may also consider the effects of non-random matching, imperfect health status information, or altruistic incentives toward better understanding the behavioral implications of public health interventions.
+Take, for example, the assumption that all individuals have the ability to choose protection and face the same costs.
+The empirical finding that women are less likely to use condoms despite facing a higher biological risk of contracting HIV through heterosexual sex suggests, in conjunction with sociological research, that women are less likely to be able to negotiate safe sex (UNAID, 2010).
+Given that, in sub-Saharan Africa, women are eight to ten times more likely to be infected with HIV than men, a model that incorporates bargaining and differentiates between male and female initiated forms of protection may have important implications.
+Further extensions of this model may also consider the effects of non-random matching, imperfect health status information, or altruism toward better understanding the behavioral implications of public health interventions.